 Among mammals, excellent color vision has evolved only in certain non-human primates.
 And yet, color is often assumed to be just a low-level stimulus feature with a modest role in encoding and recognizing objects.
 The rationale for this dogma is compelling: object recognition is excellent in grayscale images (consider black-and-white movies, where faces, places, objects, and story are readily apparent).

-In his Pembroke Center lecture, Bevil R. Conway, Senior Investigator with the National Eye Institute at the National Institutes of Health (NIH), will attempt to uncover the roots of this dogma, and to dismantle it with arguments from neuroscience, culture, and personal history, to show the pervasive and fundamental role that color plays in perception and cognition.
+In his Pembroke Center lecture, Bevil R. Conway, a neuroscientist and artist, will attempt to uncover the roots of this dogma, and to dismantle it with arguments from neuroscience, culture, and personal history, to show the pervasive and fundamental role that color plays in perception and cognition.

 This lecture is associated with the 2021-22 Pembroke Seminar “Color" and sponsored by the Marshall Woods Lectureships Foundation of Fine Arts.